Crawley (constituency)

 Crawley is a constituency in West Sussex represented in the House of Commons of the UK Parliament since 2024 by Peter Lamb of the Labour Party.

 Constituency profile

-The constituency covers the whole of the town and borough of Crawley in West Sussex, and London Gatwick Airport is a significant employment centre.
-Residents' health and wealth are around average for the UK.
+The Crawley constituency is located in West Sussex.
+It covers the large town of Crawley and is coterminous with its borough.
+Traditionally a rural market town, Crawley grew rapidly after World War II when it was designated as a new town to accommodate the London overspill.
+The constituency includes Gatwick Airport, the country's second-busiest airport and a significant local employer.
+Deprivation in the town is above average, particularly in the neighbourhoods of Broadfield and Bewbush, whilst the village of Worth is in the 10% least-deprived areas of England.

+On average, residents of Crawley are young and have low levels of education and professional employment compared to nationwide figures.
+In the 2021 census, 73% of residents were White.
+Asians formed the largest ethnic minority group at 15%, concentrated in the Langley Green area where they made up around a third of the population.
+At the local council level, most of the town is represented by Labour Party councillors whilst the wealthier areas in the south-east of the town elected Conservatives.
+An estimated 58% of voters in Crawley favoured leaving the European Union in the 2016 referendum, a higher percentage than the country as a whole (52%).

 Boundaries

 1983–1997: The Borough of Crawley, and the District of Mid Sussex wards of Balcombe, Copthorne and Worth, Crawley Down, Slaugham, and Turners Hill.

 1997–present: The Borough of Crawley.

 The Boundary Commission analysed population increase and recommended that changes to the constituency be made for the 2010 general election so the seat is now coterminous with the borough.

 The 2023 review of Westminster constituencies left the boundaries unchanged.

 History

 Contents and context

 Before the 1983 general election, Crawley had been part of the Horsham & Crawley, Horsham, and Horsham & Worthing constituencies at times.
 Due to the growth of Crawley, which was a small town, into a substantial new town in the 1960s and 70s, the Boundary Commission took the decision to separate it from Horsham in 1983 and create a new seat.